Irenexzwen/3D-genome-gitbook/chap2/chap3/31-primal-order-data-analysis-pipeline.md

 ## 3.2.1 Analytical pipeline:
 - Raw reads
-- Pre-processing
+- Pre-processing & Alignment
-- Alignment (Full read or chimeric alignment)
+- Peak calling
-- Binning & contact matrixing
+ - For MNase-seq
-- Normalization
+ - For DNase-seq and FAIRE-seq
-- Detection (Intra/Inter-chr interactions)
+ - For ATAC-seq
 - Visualization
 - Analysis and Interpretation